gaboesquivel/about-lift/readme.md

 ## No BP Candidacy

-The Pura Vida DAC focuses on Dapps, Open Source tools, education and conservation; Not the blockchain layer, not BP candidacy.
+The Pura Vida DAC focuses on Dapps, Open Source tools, education and conservation; Not the blockchain layer, no BP candidacy.